Ultra-modern vineyard kitchen in Napa Valley with minimalist white oak cabinetry and floor-to-ceiling glass

 Creating Seamless Indoor-Outdoor Flow Across a 32-Foot Opening

-The clients wanted the kitchen to completely open to the vineyard terrace via a 32-foot folding glass wall system.
-This meant the kitchen needed to function equally well as an enclosed room in winter and a fully open-air cooking pavilion during harvest season.
-Cabinetry, materials, and appliances all had to withstand both environments.
+This concept calls for the kitchen to completely open to a vineyard terrace via a 32-foot folding glass wall system.
+That means the kitchen needs to function equally well as an enclosed room in winter and a fully open-air cooking pavilion during harvest season.
+Cabinetry, materials, and appliances all have to withstand both environments.

 Our Solution

-We specified marine-grade finishes on all white oak cabinetry within 15 feet of the opening, ensuring UV and moisture resistance without sacrificing the natural grain beauty.
-The honed concrete island was sealed with a penetrating lithium silicate sealer used in commercial vineyards.
-We designed the layout so the cooking zone stays protected under the permanent roof overhang, while the entertaining zone extends naturally onto the terrace.
+We specify marine-grade finishes on all white oak cabinetry within 15 feet of the opening, ensuring UV and moisture resistance without sacrificing the natural grain beauty.
+The honed concrete island is sealed with a penetrating lithium silicate sealer.
+The layout keeps the cooking zone protected under a permanent roof overhang, while the entertaining zone extends naturally onto the terrace.

 Challenge 2